Notes on Anthropic’s Computer Use Ability

 Anthropic has updated its Haiku and Sonnet lineup.
 Now, we have Haiku 3.5—a smaller model that outperforms Opus 3, the former state-of-the-art—and Sonnet 3.5, with enhanced coding abilities and a groundbreaking new feature called computer use.
 This is significant for everyone working in the field of AI agents.

-As someone whose bread and butter is AI agents, I wanted to know how good it is and what it holds for the future of AI agents.
+As someone who works at an AI start-up, I wanted to know how good it is and what it holds for the future of AI agents.

 I tested the model across several real-world use cases you might encounter, and in this article, I’ll walk you through each of them.